safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

   }
 }
 ```

-We are creating "Website Performance" with the example "Unique User Sessions" and the markdown widget.
+👆 is creating "Website Performance" with the example "Unique User Sessions" and the markdown widget.

 and add the appropriate tag(s) to the dashboard: